Pilot's Handbook of Aeronautical Knowledge

 A towered airport has an operating control tower.
 Air traffic control (ATC) manages the flow of air traffic, and pilots are required to maintain two-way radio communication, as well as to acknowledge and comply with ATC instructions.

 A non-towered airport does not have an operating control tower.
 Pilots transmit intentions on a Common Traffic Advisory Frequency (CTAF), although it is not required.
-Pilots also used specified procedures to enter traffic patterns.
+Pilots also use specified procedures to enter traffic patterns.

-At a non-towered airport, the CTAF frequency can be a Universal Integrated Community (UNICOM), MULTICOM, Flight Service Station (FSS), or tower frequency (if the tower is not in operation).
+At a non-towered airport, the CTAF can be a Universal Integrated Community (UNICOM), MULTICOM, Flight Service Station (FSS), or tower frequency (if the tower is not in operation).
 A UNICOM is a nongovernment air/ground radio communication station that may provide airport information at public use airports.

 A Local Airport Advisory (LAA) service is available only in Alaska.
 The service is operated within 10 statute miles of an airport where a control tower is not operating but where a FSS is located on the airport.
 At such locations, the FSS provides a complete local airport advisory service to arriving and departing aircraft.
 (AIM 3-5-1)